darinz/Statistics/R/26_logistic_regression.md

 generate_logistic_report(logistic_model, logistic_data, test_data)
 ```

+---

 ## Exercises

 ### Exercise 1: Binary Logistic Regression
-Fit a binary logistic regression model and interpret the coefficients and odds ratios.
+**Objective:** Fit a binary logistic regression model to a dataset.
+Interpret the coefficients and odds ratios.
+- *Hint:* Use `glm()` with `family = binomial`.
+- *Learning Outcome:* Understand model fitting and interpretation.

 ### Exercise 2: Model Diagnostics
-Perform comprehensive diagnostics for a logistic regression model including residual analysis.
+**Objective:** Perform comprehensive diagnostics for a logistic regression model, including residual analysis and influence diagnostics.
+- *Hint:* Use residual plots, Cook's distance, and the Hosmer-Lemeshow test.
+- *Learning Outcome:* Assess model fit and identify influential points.

 ### Exercise 3: Model Performance
-Evaluate model performance using ROC curves, classification metrics, and cross-validation.
+**Objective:** Evaluate model performance using ROC curves, classification metrics, and cross-validation.
+- *Hint:* Use `pROC` for ROC/AUC and implement k-fold cross-validation.
+- *Learning Outcome:* Understand model evaluation and validation.

 ### Exercise 4: Multinomial Logistic Regression
-Fit a multinomial logistic regression model and compare it with binary and ordinal models.
+**Objective:** Fit a multinomial logistic regression model and compare it with binary and ordinal models.
+- *Hint:* Use `nnet::multinom()` and `MASS::polr()`.
+- *Learning Outcome:* Understand when and how to use multinomial and ordinal models.

 ### Exercise 5: Real-World Application
-Apply logistic regression to a real-world classification problem and generate a comprehensive report.
+**Objective:** Apply logistic regression to a real-world classification problem and generate a comprehensive report.

-## Next Steps

-In the next chapter, we'll learn about survival analysis for time-to-event data.
+- *Hint:* Use a dataset from healthcare, finance, or social sciences.
+- *Learning Outcome:* Integrate model fitting, diagnostics, and reporting.

 ---

-**Key Takeaways:**
+## Key Takeaways
 - Logistic regression is ideal for binary and categorical outcomes
 - Odds ratios provide intuitive interpretation of effects
 - Model diagnostics are crucial for logistic regression